Skip to main content

 • Might it be a mineral extraction site with low vegetation?

-Other inland rock and scree habitat requires specific conditions and habitat creation and management targets.
+Other inland rock and scree habitats require specific conditions, habitat creation, and management targets.
 If targeting this habitat using the SSM, the competent person completing this HMMPT should demonstrate appropriate experience and knowledge.
-A
+Advice has not been provided by Natural England.

-1. The parcel represents a good example of its specific sparsely vegetated habitat type - the appearance and composition of the vegetation closely matches its UKHab description, with characteristic indicator species consistently present.
+• The parcel will represent a good example of its specific sparsely vegetated habitat type - the appearance and composition of the vegetation will closely matches its UKHab description, with characteristic indicator species consistently present.

-2. The cover of bracken Pteridium aquilinum, scrub and trees is less than 25%.
+• The cover of bracken (Pteridium aquilinum), scrub and trees will be less than 25%.

-4. Vegetation cover of vascular and non-vascular plants is between 5 and 50%.
+• The vegetation cover of vascular and non-vascular plants will be between 5 and 50%.

 Please note that this is a simple guide to help identify the habitat.
 For a definitive description, please refer to UKHab documentation.
 Joe's Blooms takes no responsibility for the content of external links.